beverly-ndungu/beverly-ndungu/README.md

-# Hey there 👋🏽, I'm Beverly
+# Hey there 👋🏽, I'm Beverly Ndungu

    📊 A **Junior Data Analyst** from Kenya passionate about turning raw data into **meaningful insights & stories**.
     Whether it's cleaning messy datasets, building dashboards, or exploring the cloud ☁️ — I thrive on uncovering patterns and making data speak.